This website uses cookies to ensure you get the best experience on our website. MORE INFO

 • bring outside knowledge of the businesses and markets in which the Group operates, providing informed insight and responses to management

-Taking into account all of the circumstances described in this section, the Company considers all of the Independent Non-Executive Directors to be independent.
+Taking into account all of the circumstances described in this section, the Company considers all of the Independent Non-Executive Directors to be independent as regards the factors in Rule 3.13 of the Listing Rules.

 Responsibilities of Directors